 A kitchen sink with a garbage disposal system may have food scraps or other items trapped inside, causing the clog.
 In such situations, the disposal system may fail to turn on, and you will have to reboot it using the switch provided on the side.

-Alternatively, a humming sound may indicate broken or jammed disposal, in which case disconnect the power to remove the clog.
+Alternatively, a humming sound may indicate a broken or jammed disposal, in which case disconnect the power to remove the clog.

 7. Using A Plumber’s Snake